dcmi/dc-srap/docs/srap-profile.md

 **dct:language**

 The language of the resource, when known, SHOULD be indicated using the `dct:language` property.
-The language SHOULD be an IETF BCP 47 language tag.
+The language SHOULD be an IETF BCP 47 language tag, e.g. `en-GB` or `fr`.
 When the resource includes content in multiple languages, the `dct:language` property MAY be repeated in order to indicate all the languages.

 **dct:creator**